cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 </CodeGroup>

 You are going to set the expectations on this `BankEscrowKeeper` mock many times, including when you do not care about the result.
-So it is in your interest to create helper functions that will make setting up the expectations more succinct.
+So it is in your interest to create helper functions that will make setting up the expectations more efficient.
 Create a new `bank_escrow_helpers.go` file with:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/testutil/mock_types/bank_escrow_helpers.go#L11-L39]
 func (escrow *MockBankEscrowKeeper) ExpectAny(context context.Context) {